-You’ll have to see a doctor, typically a dermatologist, to get a keloid scar removed.
-Treatment is scar tissue removal surgery or corticosteroid injections to shrink the scar.
+You’ll have to see a doctor, typically a dermatologist, to get a keloid scar treated.
+Treatment options include surgery or corticosteroid injections to shrink the scar.
 Your doctor may also give you a topical cream to prevent the keloid from growing back.

-Hypertrophic scars also look like bumps, like keloid scars.
-Fortunately, hypertrophic scarring is not permanent and will fade as your piercing heals.
+Hypertrophic scars also look like bumps, similar to keloid scars.
+Contrarily, hypertrophic scarring is fortunately not permanent and will usually fade as your piercing heals.
 They usually form early on after getting a nose piercing.
 Just follow good aftercare by keeping your piercing clean and avoiding moving the jewelry a lot, and your hypertrophic scar should go away.

 Will Nose Piercing Scars Cause Long-Term Damage?

 Scars that are bumps may increase your chance of infection in the piercing too, especially if they get caught on something and ripped open.
-However, most nose piercing infections are cleared up with proper hygiene.
+However, most nose piercing infections clear up quickly with proper care and hygiene.

-But a severe infection can spread through the nose tissue and cause severe damage to the cartilage and surrounding tissues.
+It should be known that a severe infection can spread throughout the nose tissue and cause severe damage to the cartilage and surrounding areas.
 At the very least, it will cause the piercing to take longer than normal to heal.

 That’s why it’s important to treat raised scars.
 You don’t need to remove your jewelry for hypertrophic scars, but you may want to ask your piercer to place a larger piece of jewelry so you have room for the jewelry not to be too tight on the scar until it goes away.

-If you are susceptible to keloid scars, unfortunately, you may have to remove your jewelry and have the scar removed through medical treatment.
+If you’re susceptible to keloid scars, unfortunately, you may have to remove your jewelry and have the scar removed through medical treatment.
 Adding larger jewelry or doing anything to increase tension will only increase the risk of a keloid forming.

 How To Prevent Nose Piercing Scars

 Preventing nose piercing scars from forming in the first place is about having the right information for taking care of a new piercing.
-Keep your hands off the piercing and try not to touch it unless necessary, like when you are cleaning it.
+Keep your hands off the piercing and try not to touch it unless necessary even when you are cleaning it.

-In addition to avoiding handling the jewelry, you can prevent scarring by simply keeping your piercing and the jewelry clean.
+You can also prevent scarring by simply keeping your piercing and the jewelry clean.
 Rinse or soak your nose with saline or sea salt solution twice a day throughout the healing period, and use a gentle skin cleanser just on the jewelry during your shower.

 Avoid using harsh disinfectants like alcohol or hydrogen peroxide on your nose piercing.
-They dry out the healthy skin cells and increase irritation around your piercing.
+These products dry out the healthy skin cells and increase irritation around your piercing.
 Any irritation can increase damage and the possibility of scars.

-Instead, ensure you use either a home-made salt water (saline) solution, or a specific piercing aftercare spray so you can gently cleanse the area without causing any further damage.
+Instead, ensure you use either home-made salt water (saline) solution or a specific piercing aftercare spray so you can gently cleanse the area without causing any further damage.

-Nose piercings are one of the most popular piercings, but nobody wants to deal with scars on their nose - a highly visible area.
+The nose is one of the most popular areas to get pierced, but nobody wants to deal with scars in this highly visible area.
 You can try to prevent nose piercing scars by using saline to gently clean the area while it heals, and don’t move your jewelry around any more than is absolutely necessary.
 Increased irritation and trauma increase the risk of an abnormal scar to form.